svapnil/iso20022.js/README.md

 # iso20022.js
-iso20022.js is a Node library for creating and managing ISO 20022 XML files.
+iso20022.js is a Node library for interacting wit the banking system using ISO 20022 XML.

+The mission of this NPM package is to connect the most widely used programming language to the most widely used payment standard.

+If you're interested in using iso20022.js and would like to use different payment types or ingest files using CAMT, please email [svapnil@woodside.sh](mailto:svapnil@woodside.sh).

 # Installation